 The number of visitors to your website

 Use Google Analytics or a similar analytics tool like Clicky to see how many visitors are finding your site and how they get there.
-Look at the traffic sources to discover if most of them are coming form searches or another route.
-Monitor these month to month to see how they change.
+Look at the traffic sources to discover if most of them are coming from searches or another route.
+Monitor this month-to-month to see how they change.
 If you are not seeing any growth in traffic from search then that's an obvious area that needs attention.

 Your search engine rankings